User profile management in SharePoint can be challenging. We explain how to use the Admin Center to manage profiles like a pro.

 One obvious channel is the helpdesk, through which members can voice their opinions anonymously.
 SharePoint Site collection for site owners is another where members can ask questions and help fellow SharePoint users.

-SharePoint comes with some out-of-the-box, comprehensive usage reports that give information on active sites, used storage, active files, etc. The info can provide admins with a deeper insight into what’s happening.
+SharePoint comes with some out-of-the-box, comprehensive usage reports that give information on active sites, used storage, active files, etc.

 SharePoint admin center best practices